Mamunul Haque: Late 2010s activities

 Following the siege of Dhaka on 5 May 2013, he was arrested in Khulna on 12 May.
 At that time, he served as the joint secretary-general of the Dhaka metropolitan branch of Hefazat-e-Islam Bangladesh and as the president of the Bangladesh Khilafat Jubo Majlis.
 His arrest and subsequent months of imprisonment brought him into the national spotlight.
 Upon his release, his influence grew, particularly within religious circles across the country, solidifying his reputation within the grassroots of Hefazat-e-Islam.
 His rhetoric resonated with many young people, positioning him as a significant figure in the protest movements.
 On 6 April 2019, the Ministry of Home Affairs officially designated him a "controversial speaker".
 Later that year, on 29 September 2019, he was appointed as an advisor to Rabetatul Waizin Bangladesh, an organization representing Islamic speakers in the country.
-In 26 February 2020, he began the construction of a mosque called Babri Masjid Bangladesh in Keraniganj, Dhaka.
+On 26 February 2020, he began the construction of a mosque called Babri Masjid Bangladesh in Keraniganj, Dhaka.
 Before the death of Shah Ahmad Shafi on 18 September 2020, he had established himself as a leading figure in the Junaid Babunagari faction of Hefazat-e-Islam.
 Subsequently, on 10 October 2020, he was elected Secretary-General of Bangladesh Khelafat Majlis, followed by his election as Joint Secretary-General of Hefazat-e-Islam on 15 November of the same year.